 - lsusb: Lists USB hardware connected to your Raspberry Pi.

 - UP key: Pressing the UP key will print the last command entered into the command prompt.
 This is a quick way to repeat previous commands or make corrections to commands.

 - vcgencmd measure_temp: Shows the temperature of the CPU.

 - vcgencmd get_mem arm && vcgencmd get_mem gpu: Shows the memory split between the CPU and GPU.

 Hopefully this list of commands will make navigating Linux on your Raspberry Pi more efficient and enjoyable.
 If you have any other commands that you use a lot, leave a comment to let us know!
-And be sure to subscribe to get an email when we publish new posts!
+And be sure to subscribe to get an email when we publish new articles!